Chorzy/EmotionAnalyzer/README.md

 # Welcome to EmotionAnalyzer!

-Please read the instructions below alongside the document "ML2_Project_EmotionAnalyzer.pdf" to gain an understanding of the project and the idea behind it.
+Please read the instructions below alongside the document "ML2_Project_EmotionAnalyzer.pdf" to gain understanding of the complete scope of the project.

 ## Instructions:
 - This project (Emotion_Analyzer.ipynb) is designed to run on Google Colab